Skip to Content

 Folding, Pressing, and Pinning The Hem

-The pressing importance can’t be overstated—it’s what transforms a wobbly fold into a crisp, lasting edge.
-Start by matching your iron’s heat to your fabric, then press that first fold about half an inch deep.
-For a double-fold hem, press again at your final depth, usually one to two inches.
+A crisp hem starts with solid fabric preparation and the right pressing tools.
+Match your iron’s heat to your fabric, then press that first fold about half an inch deep—this is your hem allowance.
+For a double fold hem, press again at your final depth, usually one to two inches.

-Pin perpendicular to the edge, spacing them two to three inches apart to hold everything steady.
-This folding technique, paired with careful measurement accuracy and smart pinning strategies, keeps your hemline even all the way around.
+Pinning methods matter too: place rust-resistant pins perpendicular to the edge, spacing them every two to three inches.
+This folding and pressing combo keeps your hemline even all the way around, setting you up for stitching success.

 Stitching The Hem for a Professional Finish